PINetDalhousie/amnis-data-sync-rabbitmq/README.md

 # AMNIS-RabbitMQ
 Tool for emulating data synchronization in mission critical networks.
 This repo uses RabbitMQ as the message broker.
 For the Kafka version, visit: https://github.com/PINetDalhousie/amnis-data-sync/tree/main

+## Requirements

+In order to run a stream queue type, rabbitmq-server version 3.9.13 or greater is needed.
+This requires Ubuntu jammy (22.04LTS).

+Classic and quorum queue types can be run with rabbitmq-server version 3.8.2 on Ubuntu focal (20.04LTS).

 ## Getting Started